Punjab Mukhya Mantri Tirath Darshan Yatra Scheme

-Punjab is starting to give religious visits for free to travelers from its 117 voting constituencies under its prominent Mukh Mantri Tirath Darshan Yatra Scheme utilizing special trains.
+Punjab is starting to give religious visits for free to travelers from its 117 voting constituencies under its prominent Mukhya Mantri Tirath Darshan Yatra Scheme utilizing special trains.

 The initial train under this plan will be hailed off from railway station of Amritsar on January 1st, 2016 and it’ll take over one thousand people from Attari to the Nanded Sahib.
 Amid this pilgrimage journey, people will be given foods, transportation, facilities of boarding and lodging on the costs of the state government.

 Welfare Minister of Punjab Shri Gulzar Singh Ranike stated that this plan of the state government will turn out to be an aid for the people throughout the state of Punjab to take a look of the religious places as well as holy places in distinctive parts of the nation.

 He further stated that every train will take 1000 people to their destinations and the Deputy CM of Punjab Shri Sukhbir Singh Badal will flag-off the 1st train.

 Ranike again told that these pilgrimage special trains would likewise leave for Ajmer and Varanasi from Jalandhar, Malerkotla and Ludhiana stations; he further said each month eight special trains will leave for the Nanded Sahib.